 If you have any questions, please contact firstname.lastname@example.org

-On Tuesday, May 2, 2017 the Junior League of Kane & DuPage Counties, Inc. (JLKD) proudly awarded individual scholarships to two young women, Grace Hong and Ravyn Shelton.
-These women were selected to receive the volunteer-focused scholarship awards because of their many hours of volunteer service that focused on JLKD’s mission.
+On Tuesday, April 10, 2018 the Junior League of Kane & DuPage Counties, Inc. (JLKD) proudly awarded its volunteer-focused scholarship to Whitney Ford.
+Ms. Ford was selected for the scholarship because of her many hours of volunteer service focusing on JLKD’s mission.
 JLKD is an organization of women committed to promoting voluntarism, developing the potential of women, and improving communities through the effective action and leadership of trained volunteers.

-JLKD has no doubt these women have positively influenced our local communities and empowered women through their volunteer service.
-JLKD wishes Grace and Ravyn all the best as they continue to develop their own potential and is honored to be able to assist them in their educational journey.
+JLKD has no doubt Whitney Ford has positively influenced our local communities and empowered women through her volunteer service.
+JLKD wishes Whitney all the best as she continues to develop her potential and is honored to be able to assist her in her educational journey.